Zinke lands on powerful House Appropriations Committee

 "For Montana, the power of the purse is, I think, important because we've witnessed some recent rules, Waters of the U.S., a lot of rules punishing the energy industry, the cattle industry . . .
 What Congress can do is defund those rules.
 When I say defund, I mean so they can't enforce, can't collect the data.
 It puts them at a stop," Zinke said.

 Waters of the United States is a rule within the Clean Water Act that establishes how the federal government regulates water quality on drainages, including upper tributaries and wetlands.
-Montana farm groups have been at odds with water quality laws for the previous two decades because of the way water law affects land for crops and livestock.
+Montana farm groups have been at odds with water quality laws for the previous two decades because of the way water law affects land for crops and livestock, while conservationist turn to "WOTUS" to preserve water safety in the smallest stream to the largest bays.

-The selection to Appropriations came as onlookers eyed A-list committee appointments to see whether holdouts in the Rep. Kevin McCarthy speakership battle would be rewarded for flipping.
+Zinke's selection to Appropriations came as onlookers eyed Class A committee appointments to see whether holdouts in the Republican struggle to appoint Rep. Kevin McCarthy speaker would be rewarded for flipping.

 Zinke was also recognized as Montana's senior representative.